smanocchio/BitcoinNodeMonitor/docs/QUICKSTART.md

      ```

    The profiles ensure that the bundled InfluxDB and Grafana instances start alongside the
    collector.
+The compose file also mounts the InfluxDB token file and GeoIP databases into
+   the collector container; keep those volumes in place unless you manage credentials via an
-If you plan to connect to external services you can omit the profiles and
+   alternative mechanism.
+If you plan to connect to external services you can omit the
-   customise the environment instead.
+   profiles and customise the environment instead.

 2. Check service health: